 It may not be the same as embarking on a real cruise, but one of the best parts about reading is to be transported to another place and time.
-Here, some of our top picks to kick-start your wanderlust and sense of adventure for when pandemic restrictions are lifted and we can safely travel again.
+Here, some of our top picks to kick-start your wanderlust and sense of adventure for when you’re ready to embark on your next trip.
 Ahoy.

 DEATH ON THE NILE (William Morrow) by Agatha Christie

 Originally published in 1937, this classic murder mystery is set on a high-society riverboat on the Nile.
 During the luxurious cruise, a wealthy heiress, Linnet Ridgeway, is found murdered.
 Cue fellow passenger and Belgian detective Hercule Poirot and his trusted sidekick, Colonel Race, to investigate a motley group of would-be murderers.

 Following the recent success of Murder on the Orient Express directed by and starring Kenneth Branagh, Twentieth Century Fox has announced plans to adapt Death on the Nile for the big screen.
 It had been adapted previously, most notably, in the 1978 film starring Bette Davis, Mia Farrow, David Niven, Angela Lansbury and Maggie Smith.

 THE WOMAN IN CABIN 10 (Simon & Schuster) by Ruth Ware

 This time Agatha Christie meets Gone Girl in a dark and twisty tale set at sea.
 The high-end, luxurious cruise in the North Sea is a plum assignment for travel journalist Lo Blacklock.
 But her career is all but forgotten when she witnesses a woman thrown overboard — only to be told later that all passengers are accounted for.
 As the ship sails on as if nothing happened, she acts on her journalistic instincts to solve the mystery, putting her own life at risk.

 7 DAYS IN MAY (Harper Collins) by Kim Izzo